Regent High School: Rebranding

 The school was rebranded and renamed in 2012.
-The new name was chosen after consultation with students, staff and governors, and the construction of a £25 million new building featuring classrooms, a fully equipped gym, three all-weather multi-use pitches, science laboratories, a theatre with professional lighting and staging, drama studios, music recital rooms, technology suites, a recording studio, four art studios, a media studies suite and a large library.
+The new name was chosen after consultation with students, staff and governors, and the construction of a £25 million new building with classrooms, a fully equipped gym, three all-weather multi-use pitches, science laboratories, a theatre with professional lighting and staging, drama studios, music recital rooms, technology suites, a recording studio, four art studios, a media studies suite and a large library.
 The school plans to use the new building to become a hub for their community and partner primary schools.

-Through the rebranding process, a compulsory uniform was established, consisting of a navy blazer with the logo and a plain white school shirt with a clip-on tie with the student's tutorial colour.
-Boys are required to wear plain black trousers, whilst girls have the option of wearing either these or a plain black knee- or ankle-length skirt.

 Ofsted

 In November 2012 Regent High School was rated as a "good" school under the new Ofsted framework.
 The inspection praised students' achievement, the quality of teaching, the behaviour and safety of students and the leadership and management of the school.
 Inspectors found that "all staff share a relentless drive to raise the achievement of students, that the school's broad curriculum caters for students' individual learning needs and interests, and that 'teaching supports students' social, moral, spiritual and cultural development strongly".

-The report confirms that the school's "capacity to secure and maintain improvement is reflected by the significant yearly improvements in attainment and achievement", that "GCSE and equivalent results obtained by Year 11 students have improved well... due to the very strong emphasis on learning" and that "a significant proportion [of students] made outstanding progress in 2012".
+The report said that the school's "capacity to secure and maintain improvement is reflected by the significant yearly improvements in attainment and achievement", that "GCSE and equivalent results obtained by Year 11 students have improved well... due to the very strong emphasis on learning" and that "a significant proportion [of students] made outstanding progress in 2012".

 Regent Sixth Form was also rated "good".
-Inspectors noted that "the achievement of students leaving in Year 13 is good, especially for students studying vocational qualifications" and that "the success of the school's drive to improve students' life chances is reflected in the greater proportion of students progressing to higher education".
+Inspectors said that "the achievement of students leaving in Year 13 is good, especially for students studying vocational qualifications" and that "the success of the school's drive to improve students' life chances is reflected in the greater proportion of students progressing to higher education".

-In 2015 following a decline in standards, examination results, and behaviour, Camden Local Authority placed the school on a "Notice to Improve", although the school was not inspected by OFSTED.
-The next OFSTED inspection came in January 2018, just 17 months after the new Headteacher was appointed.
-The school once again secured its "good" rating, with inspectors praising the Headteacher's "vision, drive and determination" together with improvements in behaviour and a culture of high expectations.
-Furthermore, pupils reported that they feel safe and the new PSHRE programme was well received.
+In 2015 following a decline in standards, examination results, and behaviour, Camden Local Authority placed the school on a "Notice to Improve", although the school was not inspected by Ofsted.
+The next Ofsted inspection came in January 2018, 17 months after the new headteacher was appointed.
+The school received a "good" rating, with inspectors praising the headteacher's "vision, drive and determination" together with improvements in behaviour and a culture of high expectations.
+Pupils reported that they feel safe and the new PSHRE programme was well received.